keltia/cipher/README.md

 - Simple transposition (can be used with other ciphers as super-encipherement)
 - Polybius square bigrammatic cipher (for ADFGVX = polybius + transposition)
 - ADFGVX (6x6 square including numbers)
+- Straddling Checkerboard (for the future Nihilist cipher)

 It does not try to reinvent the wheel and implements the `cipher.Block` interface defined in the Go standard library (see `src/crypto/cipher/cipher.go`).